OpenTechSchool/websitenext/README.md

 Therefore we want to keep it in the same page as the component/page.<br />
 Yet, we avoid using javascript-in-css as much as possible therefore it will be easier to move to plain css file, if we will ever decide to do so.

+## Deployment

+This website is being deployed to [Zeit.co](https://zeit.co/) on the free team account https://zeit.co/opentechschool.
+Every push to master goes live automatically via their Github integration.

 ## Contact

 Found an issue, a bug or have an idea for a great new feature?